Saturday, April 26, 2025

 She is addressing the NAACP, a Black advocacy organization, and there had been a number of killings inspired by racial animus that had been abetted by social media posts.
 She specifically invokes the Civil Rights Division of the Justice Department.
 One can infer from her remarks that she is targeting online incitement to violence.
 I have seen arguments that what she is saying amounts to de facto censorship, if not censorship de jure.
 Free speech is not absolute.
 There are laws making certain narrow categories of speech illegal.
 Two examples are libel (although libel is more of a civil matter) and the previously mentioned incitement to violence.
 Individuals can be held to account in a court of law, but social media platforms cannot be.
 Why is that?

 Section 230 of the 1934 Communications Act as amended in 1996 states that “No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."
 In other words, a social media platform is not responsible to moderate their content (except for child pornography and bootleg movies) and cannot be held responsible for what gets posted there, like a publisher of a newspaper or the producer of a television or cable program would.
-Both former President Trump and President Biden are in favor of repealing Section 230.
+Both Trump and former President Biden were in favor of repealing Section 230.
 Trump was for this mainly (in my opinion) because Twitter (when it was still Twitter) was fact checking his tweets and was allegedly suppressing conservative and Trump-supporting content.
-I'm not sure what Biden's motivation is.
+I'm not sure what Biden's motivation were.
 (Side note: it's funny how the Trumpists were up in arms about how Twitter was "censoring" right wing speech, even though it was a private company that had every right to do so and now they're celebrating Musk who is doing similar things to left wing speech [which he categorizes as "propaganda"] because as a private owner he has every right to do so).
-In the larger context Harris isn't suggesting anything that the last two presidents have already suggested (she's not really suggesting anything, since the clips that are circulating are from five years ago).
+In the larger context Harris isn't suggesting anything that Trump or Biden have already suggested (she's not really suggesting anything, since the clips that were circulating are from five years ago).
 What she said in that speech, right or wrong, unconstitutional or not, is mainstream, but as usual her opponents ignore this and brand her words as that of a communist.

-For all the hand wringing and pearl clutching by Harris' opponents, do they ever consider the anti-free speech actions of their avatar, Losin' Don?
+For all the hand wringing and pearl clutching by Harris' opponents, do they ever consider the anti-free speech actions of their avatar, Trump?

-• In 2020, after Twitter began appending fact checks to his tweets Trump issued an executive order tat effectively re-interprets Section 230 and involves the government in platforms' moderation policies.
-In other words, Trump did what his supporters allege that Harris' 5-year old words indicate she will do - if their interpretation is correct
+• In 2020, after Twitter began appending fact checks to his tweets Trump issued an executive order that effectively re-interprets Section 230 and involves the government in platforms' moderation policies.
+In other words, Trump did what his supporters allege that Harris' 5-year old words indicate she would do - if their interpretation is correct

 • In 2017 Trump publicly mused about changing the libel laws to make it easier for the government to sue media organization.
 In effect, to give the government a cudgel to prevent criticism of the president